jsenv/core/docs/shared-options/shared-options.md

 The default value comes from https://github.com/jsenv/jsenv-babel-plugin-map.<br />
 `babelPluginMap` is an object describing all babel plugin required by your project.<br />
-jsenv does not work with babel config files like `.babelrc` because it needs to know the list of babel plugin you want to use.
+If you have a `.babelrc` file, jsenv will not read it. jsenv needs to know the list of babel plugin you want to use in an explicit way.

 ## babelPluginMap example